RohanAlexander/telling_stories_with_data/_book/21-hunt.md

-## Case study - Civic Honesty Around The Globe
+### Case study: Civic Honesty Around The Globe

-Trust isn't something that we think regularly about, but it's actually fairly fundamental to most interactions, both economic and personal.
-For instance, many of us get paid after we do some work - we're trusting our employer will make good; and vice versa - if you get paid in advance then they are trusting you.
+Trust isn't something that we think regularly about, but it is actually fairly fundamental to most interactions, both economic and personal.
+For instance, many of us get paid after we do some work - we are trusting our employer will make good; and vice versa - if you get paid in advance then they are trusting you.
 In a strictly naive, one-shot, transaction-cost-less world, this doesn't make sense.
 If you get paid in advance, the incentive is for you to take the money and run in the last pay period before you quit, and through backward induction everything falls apart.
-Of course, we don't live in such a world.
+Of course, we do not live in such a world.
 For one thing there are transaction costs, for another generally we have repeated interactions, and finally, in my experience, the world usually ends up being fairly small.

-Understanding the extent of honestly in different countries may help us to explain economic development and other aspects of interest such as tax compliance, but it's fairly hard to measure.
+Understanding the extent of honestly in different countries may help us to explain economic development and other aspects of interest such as tax compliance, but it is fairly hard to measure.
 We can't really ask people how honest they are - wouldn't the liars lie, resulting in a lemons problem [@akerlof1978market]?
 To get around, this @cohn2019civic conduct an experiment in 355 cities across 40 countries where they 'turn in' either: a wallet with the local equivalent of US$13.45 in it, or no money.
 They are interested in whether the 'recipient' attempts to return the wallet.
 They find that '[in virtually all countries, citizens were more likely to return wallets that contained more money' [@cohn2019civic, p.
 1].

 The set-up of the experiment is fascinating.
 They 'turn in' 17,303 wallets to various institutions including: '(i) banks; (ii) theaters, museums, or other cultural establishments; (iii) post offices; (iv) hotels; and (v) police stations, courts of law, or other public offices' [@cohn2019civic, p.
 1].
 These institutions were roughly equally sampled, although banks were slightly over sampled and post offices were slightly under-sampled.
 The importance of such institutions in the economy is generally well-accepted [@acemoglu2001colonial] and they are common across most countries.
 Importantly for the experiment, they 'typically have a public reception area where we could perform the drop-offs' [@cohn2019civic, p.
 1].